How does the Dancers’ Mentoring Programme work?

 - four meetings arranged between the mentor and their matched dance artist

 - a networking meeting for all mentors and mentees partway through

 - telephone or email communication throughout the 8 months with your mentor

-- limited hotline or face to face support from a dedicated One Dance UK professional development specialist
+- telephone or face to face support from dedicated One Dance UK staff

 - evaluation meeting at the end of the programme